BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 Be able to run operations on the MOC computers

-Be able to run nodes from the local ChRIS instance
+Be able to run plugins from the local ChRIS instance

 ### Sprint 3: March 7, 2020

-Be able to run a preexisting node via ChRIS on the MOC GPUs.
+Be able to run a pre-existent plugin via ChRIS on the MOC GPUs.

-Develop benchmarking metrics to analyze node processes.
+Develop benchmarking metrics to analyze plugin processes.

-Upload our Machine learning/ neural network application node to a ChRIS instance using containerization.
+Upload our Machine learning/ neural network application plugin to a ChRIS instance using containerization.

 ### Sprint 4: March 20, 2020

-Integrate our node into the app store.
+Integrate our plugin into the app store.

 Get more granular with benchmarking metrics